cluis-lopez/Pi-K8s/README.md

 - **replicas** the number of pods you want to run
 - **image** the fully qualified name of the image, including the registry name/ip and port and the version of the image
 - **nodeSelector** you may restrict the nodes where the pod(s) are executed using this field with a previously tagged pair of key/value you may apply to your nodes.
 In my case I've tagged worker nodes with: `kubectl label nodes <worker_nodename> system_model=raspberry3`.
 This way, my pods are launched in worker ndoes only when **nodeSelector** field filters this key/value pair.
 - **hostAliases** if your pods need to access an external resource you need to provide their hostname/IP using this field.
 In my case, pods run a Spring based webapp using an external MySQL repository.
-The datasource string used is _jdbc:mysql://raspi5:3306/CBS_ so we need to provide the IP address of _raspi5_ inside the container.
+The datasource string used is _jdbc:mysql://raspi5:3306/CBS_ therefore, we need to provide the IP address of _raspi5_ inside the container.

 ## Troubleshoot containers in the Raspberrys